cberner/redb/docs/design.md

   by walking the btree from all active roots.

 `page size` is the size of a redb page in bytes

-`database max size` is the maximum size of the database file in bytes

 `region header pages` is the number of pages in each region's header